ttlew/conversation/dialog-build.md

         - Node-level handlers in the order they are listed.
         - Current slot level If Not Found conditions.

-        Be careful about adding conditions that always evaluate to true (such as the special conditions, `true` or `anything_else`) as node-level handlers.
-Such conditions are always triggered after the slot's Found condition is evaluated and before the slot's Not found condition is triggered.
-Keep the order of evaluation in mind as you design the handler, and test it thoroughly to be sure you understand how it will behave when it engages with users.
+        Be careful about adding conditions that always evaluate to true (such as the special conditions, `true` or `anything_else`) as node-level handlers, because if the node-level handler evaluates to true, the Not found condition for the slot is skipped entirely.
+Do not use such a node-level condition unless you want it to effectively replace the Not found condition.
+If used, test the slot thoroughly to be sure you understand how it will behave when users interact with it.
         {: #tip}

         For example, you groom all animals except cats.
 For the Animal slot, you might be tempted to use the following slot condition to prevent `cat` from being saved in the Animal slot: